-1. Overlook Branding & Public Image
+1. Don’t Overlook Your Branding & Public Image

-2. Fall Behind on Regulations
+2. Don’t Fall Behind on Ever-Changing Regulations

+The worst thing you can do is to ignore changes in regulations.
 To help you out, here are some tips to keep up with the times on social media:

-3. Lie or Over-Exaggerate
+3. Don’t Lie or Over-Exaggerate

 It’s not enough to highlight the benefits of your services.
 You’ll also have to prove your claims with links to relevant studies or content.